A Comparative Evaluation of Quantification Methods: The Quantification Problem

 \section{The Quantification Problem}

 Quantification is a supervised machine learning problem that aims to estimate the distribution of class labels in a test set instead of predicting the class of individual instances.
 Throughout this paper, we use the following notations.
-For training, we are given a dataset of instances $D_{Train}$, for which we know the values of multiple (categorical or continuous) features $X$ and the corresponding target label $Y$.
-Letting $L$ denote the number of possible values of the target label, we distinguish between the \emph{binary} case, i.e., there are exactly $L = 2$ possible values for the target label, and the \emph{multiclass} case, i.e., there are $L > 2$ options for the target label.
-The goal is then to train a model on training data, that allows to predict the distribution of the target label in some test data $D_{Test}$, for which only the values of the features $X$ are known.
+For training, we are given a dataset of instances $D_{\text{train}}$, for which we know the values of multiple (categorical or continuous) features $X$ and the corresponding class label $Y$.
+Letting $L$ denote the number of possible values of the class label, we distinguish between the \emph{binary} case, i.e., there are exactly $L = 2$ possible values for the class label, and the \emph{multiclass} case, i.e., there are $L > 2$ options for the class label.
+Using the training data, the goal is then to train a model that allows to predict the distribution of the class label in some test data $D_{\text{test}}$, for which only the values of the features $X$ are known.
 In the following, we will often use the term \emph{prevalence} for the relative frequency of single labels in training or test data.
-We formally denote the distributions of $X$ and $Y$ in the training set by $P_{Train}(X)$ and $P_{Train}(Y)$, and their distribution in the test set by $P_{Test}(X)$ and $P_{Test}(Y)$.
-Since in the binary case, the full distribution is already specified by the share of one class, we will denote for shorter notation the instances from one arbitrary class as \emph{positives}, and label their prevalence in training and test data as $pos_{Train}$ and $pos_{Test}$, respectively.
+We formally denote the distributions of $X$ and $Y$ in the training set by $P_{\text{train}}(X)$ and $P_{\text{train}}(Y)$, and their distribution in the test set by $P_{\text{test}}(X)$ and $P_{\text{test}}(Y)$.
+Since in the binary case, the full distribution is already specified by the share of one class, we will denote for shorter notation the instances from one arbitrary class as \emph{positives}, and label their prevalence in training and test data as $pos_{\text{train}}$ and $pos_{\text{test}}$, respectively.

-In contrast to traditional classification, a \emph{shift} of the distribution of the target label $Y$, i.e., a difference between the class probabilities $P_{Train}(Y)$ in the training set and the class probabilities $P_{Test}(Y)$ in the test set, is expected.
-However, it is assumed that the conditional distributions $P(X|Y)$ are stable between training and test sets.
-Furthermore, compared to classification, it is also more common to expect contradictory labels for training or test instances with the exact same feature values.
+In contrast to traditional classification, a \emph{shift} of the distribution of the class label $Y$, i.e., a difference between the class probabilities $P_{\text{train}}(Y)$ in the training set and the class probabilities $P_{\text{test}}(Y)$ in the test set, is expected.
+However, it is assumed that the conditional distributions $P(X|Y)$ are stable between training and test sets---this kind of distribution shift is also known as \emph{prior probability shift} \citep{storkey_shift_2008}.
+Furthermore, compared to classification, it is also more common to expect the occurrence of training or test instances with the exact same feature values but different labels.

 A trivial approach to quantification, known as \emph{Classify and Count (CC)} method, applies an arbitrary classification method trained on the training data to the test data and predicts the distribution of the predicted labels.
 However, this has been theoretically and empirically shown to achieve insufficient results in many scenarios~\citep{forman_quantifying_2008,tasche_does_2016}.